filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-economics/fil-collateral/index.md

 To satisfy the varied collateral needs of storage providers in a minimally burdensome way, Filecoin includes three different collateral mechanisms:

-- _Initial pledge collateral_, an initial commitment of Fil that a miner must provide with each sector.
+- _Initial pledge collateral_, an initial commitment of FIL that a miner must provide with each sector.
 - _Block rewards as collateral_, a mechanism to reduce the initial token commitment by vesting block rewards over time.
 - _Storage deal provider collateral_, which aligns incentives between storage provider and client, and can allow storage providers to differentiate themselves in the market.